 “Harassing children is half the fun of being a parental figure,” Liam said, handing me my coffee.

-I nodded, my grin forced, and took my coffee before my mouth got away from me.
-If not for Gran’s presence, this would be a completely different discussion, and as I caught sight of Liam’s eyes before turning away, I think he knew it.
+I nodded, my grin turning forced, and took my coffee before my mouth got the better of me.
+If not for Gran’s presence, this would be a completely different discussion, and when I caught sight of Liam’s eyes before turning away, I thought he knew it.